iam-peekay/personal-website/content/posts/2016-12-08_Why-use-static-types-in-JavaScript---A-4-part-primer-on-static-typing-with-Flow--8382da1e0adb.md

 ---
+template: post
+title: >-
-title: "Why use static types in JavaScript?
-(A 4-part primer on static typing with Flow)"
+  Why use static types in JavaScript?
+(A 4-part primer on static typing with Flow)
+slug: /posts/why-use-static-types-in-javascript-part-1/
+draft: false
 date: 2016-12-08T17:46:02.133Z
-template: "post"
-draft: false
-slug: "/posts/why-use-static-types-in-javascript-part-1/"
-category: ""
-tags: [JavaScript,Programming,Flowtype,Computer Science,Web Development]
+description: >-
-description: "As a JavaScript developer, you can code all day long without encountering any static types.
+  As a JavaScript developer, you can code all day long without encountering any static types.
 So why bother learning about them?
-Well it turns out learning types isn’t just an exercise in…"
+Well it turns out learning types isn’t just an exercise in…
+category: Coding
+tags:
+  - JavaScript
+  - Programming
+  - Flowtype
+  - Computer Science
+  - Web Development
 ---

 ### Why use static types in JavaScript?
 (A 4-part primer on static typing with Flow)